Alexander Prokhanov: Career

 It was Prokhanov who, in July 1991, wrote the text of "A Word to the People", a political open letter subsequently signed by Gennady Zyuganov, Vasily Starodubtsev, Igor Shafarevich, Valentin Rasputin, Valentin Varennikov, and Eduard Volodin among others.
 The document calling for the formation of a united "patriotic front" was seen, in retrospect, as an ideological platform for the failed August coup d'etat attempt.
 The publication of the manifest brought about the rift between Prokhanov and General Alexander Rutskoy (whom he once helped to be rescued from captivity in Afghanistan and later backed his election campaign).
 The latter, speaking on Russian TV, promised his former friend "ten years in jail."

-During the failed August 1991 coup, Prokhanov supported the junta calling itself the State Emergency Committee.
+During the failed August 1991 coup, Prokhanov supported the junta calling itself the State Committee on the State of Emergency.
 In 1992, he joined the National Salvation Front's leadership, alongside Gennady Zyuganov, Nikolai Pavlov, Mikhail Astafyev and Igor Shafarevich, among others.
 The same year he created the Day Movement in an attempt to turn his newspaper's readership into a political force.
 During the September 1993 Russian constitutional crisis, Den became a mouthpiece for the radical opposition and Prokhanov gained notoriety as a harsh critic of Yeltsin.
 After the Russian Parliament's demise in October that year, Den was banned by the Russian Ministry of Justice.
 The newspaper re-emerged as Zavtra on 5 November 1993.

 For the rest of the 1990s, Prokhanov felt persecuted and marginalized.
 "Even in Soviet times I had the reputation of an 'ode-singer to the State', they called me 'the Army Headquarters' Nightingale'.
 Now in all of their [new] dictionaries I've got demonized.
 While my friends, like Anatoly Kim, emerged as the aesthetes, I have been presented as an obscurantist.
 They advised Western publishers against translating me, putting me under blockade," Prokhanov complained, speaking to Zakhar Prilepin.
 This situation changed in the early 2000s when Prokhanov found himself among the Russian literary elite, even if his prose was getting increasingly morbid, surreal and apocalyptic.
 As the 1999 terrorist attacks upon residential houses shocked Russia, Prokhanov accused the state secret services in plotting these attacks and based his next novel upon these suspicions.
 In 2002, Mr. Hexogen (2001) brought him the National Bestseller Award.

 In the mid-2000s, writing several books a year (including numerous re-makes of his best-known 20th-century work), Prokhanov became an omnipresent character of the Russian media, frequenting TV talk shows and disputes as a token "opposition's spiritual leader".
 Since 2003, he has been a regular guest of Vladimir Solovyov's prime time political shows On the Stand and Duel.
 From 2007–2014, Prokhanov had a one-hour weekly slot at the pro-liberal Echo of Moscow radio station.
 Another station he has contributing to since 2009 is the Russian News Service where he has two one-hour programs a week.
 In 2013–2014, he appeared regularly at the Russia-24 TV channel with his "Replika" ("A Comment") slot.